M

 Casco Viejo is the oldest part of Panama City and the most visually compelling place to base yourself.
 The streets are narrow and cobbled, the buildings range from beautifully restored to dramatically crumbling, and the whole peninsula is a UNESCO World Heritage Site.
 You can walk to rooftop bars, ceviche spots, and the sea wall within minutes of most hotels.

-It is also the most in-demand neighborhood, which means prices run higher than you might expect for what you get.
+The honest trade-off: Casco Viejo is the most in-demand neighborhood in Panama City, which means prices run higher than you might expect for what you get.
 A basic room here often costs more than a comfortable mid-range hotel in El Cangrejo.
 What you are paying for is location and character, and for most first-timers it is worth it.

 Safety in Casco Viejo